Validity period of a safety data sheet

 Safety data sheet knowledge base – Validity period of safety data sheets

-A revision or update of an SDS is essential to ensure that the information contained in the document is accurate and up-to-date.
+Revision or updating of an SDS is essential to ensure that the information contained in the document is accurate and up to date.

 Validity period

-How long can a safety data sheet considered as valid?
+How long is a safety data sheet considered valid?

-Safety data sheets has no “validity” or “expiration date” in the EU.
+Safety data sheets do not have a “validity period” or “expiration date” in the EU.

-This does not mean that only safety data sheet with a date of revision of 1 January 2021 are valid.
+This does not mean that only safety data sheets revised on 1 January 2021 are valid.

 Downloadable safety data sheet sample (EU) 2020/878

-The revision and updating of safety data sheets is not predetermined (there is no requirement that data sheets should be revised annually / every two years or every five years).
+The revision and updating of safety data sheets is not periodic (there is no requirement to revise SDSs annually, every two years, or every five years).

-Revision is required in all cases when new information is available about the product.
+Revision is required whenever new relevant information becomes available about the substance or mixture.

-• As soon as new information which may affect the risk management measures
+• as soon as new information becomes available that may affect risk management measures

-• New information on hazards becomes available (e.g. new classification according to CLP)
+• as soon as new information on hazards becomes available (e.g., a new hazard classification under the CLP Regulation)

-• Once an authorisation has been granted or refused (included in Annex XIV to REACH as a substance subject to authorisation)
+• once an authorisation has been granted or refused (e.g., for a substance listed in Annex XIV to REACH)

-• Once a restriction has been imposed on the substance (Annex XVII)
+• once a restriction has been imposed (Annex XVII to REACH)

 Rules for revised (updated) safety data sheets

-The revised safety data sheet must be sent to all recipients who have been supplied with the substance or mixture over the previous 12 months, without request and free of charge, on paper or in an electronic form.
-The revised safety data sheet must contain the date of the most recent update.
+The revised safety data sheet must be sent to all recipients who were supplied with the substance or mixture in the preceding 12 months, free of charge and without request, on paper or electronically.
+The revised safety data sheet must include the date of the most recent update.

 The issue date of the safety data sheet must be indicated on the first page.

-When providing a new revised version to the recipients, the recipients attention should be drawn to the changes listed in section 16 of the safety data sheet (if they are not indicated elsewhere).
+When providing a revised version, recipients’ attention should be drawn to the changes indicated in Section 16 of the safety data sheet (if the changes are not highlighted elsewhere).

-For the revised safety data sheets, the date of compilation, identified as “Revision: (date)”, as well as a version number, revision number, supersedes date or some other indication of what version is replaced shall appear on the first page.
+For revised safety data sheets, the revision date (e.g., “Revision: (date)”) and a version number, revision number, supersedes date, or another clear indication of which version is replaced should appear on the first page.

-Employers and manufacturers are responsible for ensuring that the SDS for their products is current and accurate.
-This includes revising or updating the SDS when necessary and providing their employees with the most up-to-date information on the hazards associated with the product.
-Failure to update the SDS in a timely manner can result in non-compliance with regulatory requirements and potential safety hazards for employees and consumers.
+Employers and suppliers are responsible for ensuring that the SDS for the substances and mixtures they use or place on the market is current and accurate.
+This includes updating the SDS when necessary and providing employees with the most up-to-date information on hazards and risk management measures.
+Failure to update the SDS in a timely manner can result in non-compliance and may increase safety risks for workers, users and consumers.

 In conclusion